sysdiglabs/terraform-azurerm-secure-for-cloud/README.md

 Provides unified threat-detection, compliance, forensics and analysis through these major components:

 * **[CSPM/Compliance](https://docs.sysdig.com/en/docs/sysdig-secure/benchmarks/)**: It evaluates periodically your cloud configuration, using Cloud Custodian, against some benchmarks and returns the results and remediation you need to fix.
 Managed through `cloud-bench` module. <br/>
+  Note: This feature is under development, not available yet.

 * **[Cloud Threat Detection](https://docs.sysdig.com/en/docs/sysdig-secure/insights/)**: Tracks abnormal and suspicious activities in your cloud environment based on Falco language.
 Managed through `cloud-connector` module. <br/>

 * **[Cloud Scanning](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/)**: Automatically scans all container images pushed to the registry or as soon a new task which involves a container is spawned in your account.
 Managed through `cloud-connector`. <br/>

 For other Cloud providers check: [AWS](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud), [GCP](https://github.com/sysdiglabs/terraform-google-secure-for-cloud)

+## Permissions

+- Threat Detection requires `Contributor` role user authentication
+- For scanning, an App (with its Service Principal) is required to be created in the ActiveDirectory, to enable ContainerRegistry Task to run the image scanning
+  This requires `Security Administrator` role.

 ## Usage